noid23/rpi-timelapse/README.md

 ## setsunset.sh / sunset-cron.sh

-Both require `curl` and `jq`. `sunset-cron.sh` sets your location based off your IP address, pulls the sunset time for your area, and adds a cron job for <user_defined> minutes prior
-`setsunset.sh` requires the user to specify their own LAT and LON in the config.
+Both require `curl` and `jq`. `sunset-cron.sh` sets your location based off your IP address, pulls the sunset time for your area, and adds a cron job for <user_defined> minutes prior. `setsunset.sh` requires the user to specify their own LAT and LON in the config.
 Useful if your IP geo location data is frequently wrong.
 For example, VPN users

 Usage:
 ```